Brand comparison · Updated May 4, 2026

 Is Titan's warranty really shorter or just framed differently?+

-Should I save $1,000 with Titan if Osaki is the gold standard?+
+Should I save money with Titan if Osaki is the gold standard?+

 Compare with your numbers